Trevor-McLemore/risk_analysis/README.md

 Losses are tracked as 0
 The turn is also returned, either for when the player wins, or when the player got knocked out.

-I use T tests to show which strategies are significantly better than other strategies, which strategies win faster, and which strategies lose faster.
+I compare win ratios to show which strategies are better than other strategies, which strategies win faster, and which strategies lose faster.

 ## Data Sources
 None.
 All data is pulled from simulated 5 player games of risk.
 All the rules of risk are followed with all of their interdependencies.